As you continue to discover more about using WordPress, you may occasionally come across the term blogroll.

 http://wordpress.org/plugins/link-manager

-The Link Manager plugin displays the built-in Links Manager, even if you update to a later version of WordPress or remove all of your current links.
+This plugin displays the built-in Links feature on your dashboard, even if you upgrade to a later version of WordPress or remove all of your current links.

 Note: This plugin adds a single line of template code to restore the hidden feature.
 The last time we checked, this plugin had not been updated for some time, but it should still work fine.
 If you don’t want to use this plugin, then use the plugin below instead, or contact us for help editing your template code.